 Not only is it wonderful to have that element of ritual or ceremony as you start or commence this practice, it also helps with the commitment too.
 You know, you’re creating this special event around what it is you’re wanting to cultivate in your life.

-I start off by using sage in the blessing process to cleanse and clear the Mala.
+I start off by blessing and cleansing and clearing the Mala.

 You can then use oils to anoint and bless your Mala, depending on what types of beads you use.
 Some beads are very absorbent and you can use oils with them.
 Lava stone is one that I use a lot, because you can drop some essential oil on it, even if you just have one bead in your Mala.
 It’s a wonderful way to incorporate that element of an oil diffuser in your Mala.